JellyV/FreeWays/README.md

 ## Introduction

 Freeways is an incident tracking app which lets you track recent incidents in the nearby area, so that you can plan your route safely.
-It also lets you report your own incidents and help others stay safe as well.
+It lets you report your own incidents and help others stay safe.

 ## Storyboard
 ![App Storyboard](https://user-images.githubusercontent.com/94126853/151708250-31d2bf23-7c66-4fa0-9aa2-68472510323b.png)